shariqh/home-server-docker-compose/README.md

 docker-compose -f media-compose.yml up -d
 ```

+P.S. use the `containerupdater.sh` to automatically keep your images up to date.
+Schedule a cronjob for ease of use

 <!-- Each Image should have a link to the dockerhub page and some documentation (git, starter guide, etc.) -->

 ## docker-compose.yml